 - 2.7.1 Where it is impractical to eliminate an obstacle, it should be appropriately marked or lighted, or both, to be clearly visible to pilots in all weather and visibility conditions.
 AC139-6 contains detailed specifications about the marking and lighting of obstacles. - 2.7.2 Note that the marking and lighting of obstacles is intended to reduce hazards to aircraft by indicating the presence of obstacles.
 It does not necessarily reduce operating limitations which may be caused by the obstacle.
-Guidance on the use of obstacle lights can be found in AC139-6. - 2.7.3 Vehicles and other mobile objects, excluding aircraft, on movement areas of aerodromes should be marked and lighted, unless they are used on apron areas only.
+Guidance on the use of obstacle lights can be found in AC139-6. specifies that obstacles should be marked and, if the aerodrome is used at night, lit up, except when the obstacle is: